kotcharatp/MusicApp-1/README.md

   - [sonic-annotator] with [pyin] plugin

 #####Feature
-- can read WAV file and export the html and js to visualize the music
+- can read WAV file and export the HTML and JavaScript to visualize the music

 #####How to use
 - press *"Load Music"* to load the .wav file to the program, then the program will display the graph